Layout

 Product owners and managers are constantly looking for ways to improve the product development process.
 This constant search has brought to light many different techniques and tools to make the process easier and more manageable.
 Out of these, Agile product management has gained popularity.

-Agile product management gives product managers a flexible framework to develop and manage user-centric products.
+Agile product management gives product managers a flexible product management framework.
 It challenges traditional product management methods such as the Waterfall model.
 It aims to help teams maximize efficiency, adapt to changing conditions, and build make better products.

 Implementing agile principles for your business can be complicated as it may disrupt the usual workflow businesses are used to.
 In this guide, we’ll cover what agile product management is, how it’s different from other methods, and the best way to apply it to your business.